sa-koitchio/beatsaber-to-adhs/README.md

 NonCommercial — You may not use the material for commercial purposes.

 ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+All 3rd party extensions, libraries and includes belong to their respective owners.
+You may not change them unless you get the legal right to.